-Third Party Intermediaries: What your small business needs to know
+What your business needs to know about Third Party Intermediary (TPIs) services

 A TPI can support you when getting a business energy quotation as the process is different from getting a quotation for your home.